The Popular Morocco Tour

 • 2 nights’ accommodation in Fes with breakfast

-• Glamping in n large canvas tent with ensuite bathroom
+• Glamping in a large canvas tent with an ensuite bathroom

-• Professional Camel Guide & Camels, sand boarding, campfire with music
+• Professional camel guide and camels, sand boarding, campfire with music

 • Accommodation in Draa Valley with breakfast and dinner